CASA: A Solution that Works

 Matching Gifts and Workplace Giving

 Does your company have a matching gift program?
-If so, double the impact of your donation to CANO through your company’s program or check to see if there are other employer campaigns which can enhance your giving to charitable organizations.
+If so, double the impact of your donation to Child Advocates of Northeast Oklahoma through your company’s program or check to see if there are other employer campaigns which can enhance your giving to charitable organizations.

 Your secure online donation will strengthen our network and help provide strong advocacy for every child who needs it.
 Use the “Donate Online” button below to make a contribution today!

-I am for the child who has attended eight schools in four years.
-Because he’s in foster care.
-Because his birth mother, debilitated by a drug addiction, neglected him.
+I am for the child who has attended eight schools in four years because he’s in foster care.
+I am for the child whose birth mother, debilitated by a drug addiction, neglected him.
 That is the child I am for.
-And because I am, he will be half as likely to languish in foster care, and that much more likely to find a safe, permanent home.
+This child will be half as likely to languish in foster care, and that much more likely to find a safe, permanent home.

 I am a volunteer child advocate.
-I am you!
+You can be too!

 Help Us Tell Our Story